pouya-codes/singularity_auto_annotate/README.md

 Version: 1.0
 ```

-**Before runing any experiment to be sure you are using the latest commits of all modules run the following script:**
+**Before running any experiment to be sure you are using the latest commits of all modules run the following script:**
 ```
 (cd /projects/ovcare/classification/singularity_modules ; ./update_modules.sh --bcgsc-pass your/bcgsc/path)
 ```